crcn/tandem-old/README.md

 Tandem web component builder that's designed to work with many different languages & frameworks.
 It currently works with React apps (more langauge & framework support is planned after [Alpha](https://github.com/tandemcode/tandem/projects/10)).
 The tooling is inspired by Sketch & Photoshop, and provides you with a slightly augmented yet transparent way to visually build interfaces that are based on web standards.

+Tandem just covers simple HTML & CSS development, and simple behavior.

 ![Split view](./assets/screenshots/v10.1.7.png)

+Tandem can be used in your existing codebase (currently only React-based projects), and is relatively unopinionated, so you can adapt it to fit your needs.

+Tandem covers most of your HTML & CSS development, but not all of it.
+There will be cases

 ## Resources